 How was the proposed route determined?

 Child safety was the foremost consideration.
 We operate a large bus and it needs sufficient room on the road shoulder to allow it to stop clear of traffic, and at least 20 metres distance to pull in and out.
 The stopped bus must be clearly visible to traffic in both directions.
 Uphill stops are undesirable as they cause clutch-wear, and they make acceleration difficult when rejoining traffic safely, especially on busy 100km main roads.
-Drivers’ opinions on safety considerations were giving particular emphasis.
+Drivers’ opinions on safety considerations were given particular emphasis.

 The bus must be able to complete its route within 40 minutes.
 The lesson we’ve learned is that if the route is too long then families stop using the bus.
 A shorter route is more desirable.